The 20 Most Efficient Solar Panels in 2021

-Here is a brief overview of the most efficient solar panel manufacturers in 2018:
+Here is a brief overview of the best solar panel manufacturers in 2021:

 SunPower: American company based in Silicon Valley with over 40 years of experience, 18 million MWh generated from solar energy spread in installations all over the world, and with over 750 patents.
-Sunpower panels are the most efficient of the industry, and the model with the highest efficiency of the brand is X series: SPR-X22-370
+Sunpower modules are the most efficient of the industry, and the highest efficiency solar panel of the brand is X series: SPR-X22-370.

 LG: International South Korean brand dedicated to the electronics industry with over $56 billion in sales and offices in 119 countries.
 Began operations related to the solar industry in 1985, and since then has innovated not only in solar panels manufacturing but also in energy storage solutions.
-Their number one performing model is the LG NeON R – LG360Q1C-A5 model.
+Their best solar panel is the LG NeON R – LG360Q1C-A5 model.

 There are scenarios where high efficiency is crucial and others where it is not.